Matt Walbeck: Managerial career

 On December 19, 2008, Walbeck landed back in the minors, managing the Eastern League Altoona Curve.
 In 2010, Walbeck's Curve won the EL championship, and he was again named EL Manager of the Year, but the Pirates fired him after the playoffs.

-Walbeck was hired to manage the Rome Braves, the class-A affiliate of the Atlanta Braves for the 2011 season, but was fired on July 7, 2011 after compiling one of the worst records in the minor leagues.
+Walbeck was hired to manage the Rome Braves, the class-A affiliate of the Atlanta Braves for the 2011 season, but was fired on July 7, 2011, after compiling one of the worst records in the minor leagues.

+Personal life

+Walbeck is married to his wife Stephenie and have three children together, son Luke, and daughters Olivia and Tatum.
+Walbeck's daughter Olivia crowned Miss Oklahoma USA in 2023.